CyanChew/emomo/REAL.md

 - Configure IP address/constants:
   - In `constants.py`, set `BASE_RPC_HOST` and `ARM_RPC_HOST` to be the ethernet IP address of the GPU laptop.
 (Check `ifconfig -a`, look for something like `eth0`)
   - Essentially, you need the GPU laptop and the NUC to be on the same subnet.
 Confirm that the `BASE_RPC_HOST`, `ARM_RPC_HOST` AND `TELEOP_HOST` ip addresses in `constants.py` are on the same subnet (i.e. `192.168.1.X`).
-  > **Note**: A good sanity check is ensuring you can ping the NUC from the GPU laptop, and vice versa, when all are connected via Ethernet switch.
+  > **Debugging Tip**: A good sanity check is ensuring you can ping the NUC from the GPU laptop, and vice versa, when all are connected via Ethernet switch.

 Once every shell session on the GPU laptop:
 ```bash